cookiefortress/odin-recipes/README.md

 # odin-recipes
 The current project is to make a recipe-based website using purely HTML.
-So far, pulling from both the Odin Project alongside other miscellaneous sources, I've got a fairly thorough understand of HTML and should be more than prepared to make this basic website!
+So far, pulling from both the Odin Project alongside other miscellaneous sources, I've got a fairly thorough understanding of HTML and should be more than prepared to make this basic website!